thearchitector/styled-prose/README.md

 ## Example

 The following stylesheet is a super simple example that overrides the `default` style's font size and family.
-The font family `EB Garamond` is downloaded from Google Fonts and cached.

 ```toml
 # stylesheet.toml